Category: Story

 Optimizing Compression Quality without Losing Sharpness

 Finding the “sweet spot” for Compression Quality is the secret to professional-looking files.
-For most websites, a setting between 80% and 90% is perfect.
+For most websites, a setting between 80% and 90% is ideal.
 The BIRME guidelines mention that going above 90% rarely looks better to the human eye, but it makes the file size jump up significantly.

 Case Study: Shopify Store Speed Optimization

-The results of bulk optimization are easy to see.
 In one case from FastTool, a clothing store owner had 240 product photos shot at 24 megapixels.
 By bulk resizing them to 2048px wide at 85% JPEG quality, the store’s load time dropped from 4.8 seconds to just 1.9 seconds.
 That speed boost led to more sales in the very next quarter.

 Advanced Features: Focal Point Detection and Metadata